socadk/design-practice-repository/activities/DPR-UserInterfaceMocking.md

 #### Performing Roles and Related Artifacts (Synopsis)
 Typically user experience specialist, designer, developer; anyone can do it!

-Input for your design will come from [User Stories](../artifact-templates/DPR-UserStory.md) and [Use Cases](../artifact-templates/DPR-UseCase.md). <!-- TODO which artifacts come out if this? -->
+Input for your design will come from [User Stories](../artifact-templates/DPR-UserStory.md) and [Use Cases](../artifact-templates/DPR-UseCase.md).
+Because the mockup shows input fields and dynamic content, it can be used as input and/or validation for the [Domain Model](../artifact-templates/DPR-DomainModel.md) and [Candidate Endpoint List](../artifact-templates/SDPR-CandidateEndpointList.md).

 #### Practices and Techniques (Refinements, Guides)
 User interface mockups can be done with pen and paper and of course with any general purpose graphics software.
 Specialized tools also exist, here is a non-exhaustive list: